-- Ans.
-The digestive glands associated with the alimentary canal in humans are salivary glands, gastric glands, pancreas, liver and intestinal glands. - (i) Salivary gland secretes saliva.
+- (i) Salivary gland secretes saliva.
 Saliva contains water, salt, mucus and enzyme called salivary amylase (also known as ptyalin) and lysozyme.
-Lysozyme is an antibacterial agent which kills bacteria present in the food.
+Lysozyme is an anti-bacterial agent which kills bacteria present in the food.
 The salivary amylase present in saliva begins the digestion of carbohydrates in the mouth by breaking down some starch into maltose.
 Saliva moistens food particles and helps in their swallowing. - (ii) Gastric glands present in the walls of stomach produce hydrochloric acid, mucus and pepsin enzyme.
 Hydrochloric acid makes the food acidic and pepsin digests protein.
 It also kills the bacteria which might have come along with the food.
 Mucus protects the stomach lining from the action of hydrochloric acid. - (iii) Pancreatic juice is produced by pancreas.

 The enzymes present in the pancreatic juice are trypsin, pancreatic amylase and lipase.

 Trypsin acts on proteins and converts them into polypeptides.
 Amylase acts on starch and complex sugars and converts them to maltose.
 Lipase acts on emulsified fats and converts them to fatty acids and glycerol. - (iv) Liver is the largest gland in the human body.
 The digestive functions of liver include secretion of bile juice which emulsifies fats and creates an alkaline medium which is essential for the action of pancreatic enzyme. - (v) The small intestine secretes intestinal juice which contains a mixture of several enzymes.
-The action of these enzymes causes proteins to convert into amino acids, carbohydrates into glucose and fats into fatty acids and glycerol. - 18.
-Draw a labelled diagram of human digestive system and label the following parts. - (a) Part in which starch digestion is initiated. - (b) Organ in which bile is stored. - (c) The gland that secretes digestive enzymes and hormones. - (d) Part of alimentary canal where water is reabsorbed. - (e) Part of gut where finger-like projections are present to facilitate absorption of digested food.
+The action of these enzymes causes proteins to convert into amino acids, carbohydrates into glucose and fats into fatty acids and glycerol. - 17.
+Draw a labelled diagram of human digestive system and label the following parts. - (a) Part in which starch digestion is initiated. - (b) Organ in which bile is stored. - (c) The gland that secretes digestive enzymes and hormones. - (d) Part of alimentary canal where water is reabsorbed.

+(e) Part of gut where finger-like projections are present to facilitate absorption of digested food.
 (CBSE 2016)

-digestive glands in humans
+Digestive system and associated digestive glands in humans